1Chloe1/FirstRepository/README.md

 ### Booleans (or Bools)

-There are two boolean values: true and false.
+There are two boolean values: `true` and `false`.
 The type for these two values is `bool`.

 ### Characters (or Chars)

 Characters are essentially small integers.
-For instance, the character `'a'` refers to its ascii code 97.
+For instance, the character `'a'` refers to its ascii (american standard code for information interchange) code 97.
 The type for characters is `char`.

 ### Strings (or Strns)